-$$H' = f{h,2}(S, h_2, d_2, x{h,2})$$
+$$H' = f{b,2}(S, b_2, d_2, x{b,2}).$$

-Now consider how economic conditions affect the choice of parenting style.
+Consider how economic conditions affect the choice of parenting style.
 The basic parent-child conflict underlying this choice is that the parent attaches a higher weight to the future utility V' of the child.
-As a result, the parent would like the child to exert a greater educational effort $x{h,2}$ than the child would do
+As a result, the parent would like the child to exert a greater educational effort $x{b,2}$ than the child would do on her own accord.
+While Doepke & Zilibotti (2017) allow for intensive margins in parenting (e.g., parents can be more or less authoritative and more or less authoritarian), in this section, we simplify the analysis by restricting parents to a discrete choice between the three parenting styles: permissive (PE), authoritative (AV), and authoritarian (AR).
+Each parenting style $P \in \{\text{PE}, \text{AV}, \text{AR}\}$ comes with a specific effort cost $X_P$ for the parent.

 The permissive parent PE does not interfere with the child's preferences, so that $a_2 > 1$ and the child gets full enjoyment of adolescence, and also does not restrict the choice of occupation.
-In principle, a permissive parent might even spend effort to expand the children's choice set, for example by offering more opportunities for entertainment.
-However, we abstract from this possibility here and set the effort cost of permissive parenting to zero, $X{PE} = 0$.
+In principle, a permissive parent might even spend effort to expand the children's choice set, for example, by offering more opportunities for entertainment.
+However, we abstract from this possibility and set the effort cost of permissive parenting to zero, $X{PE} = 0$ .

-The authoritative parent AV does not restrict the child's choice set, but molds her preferences.
-Specifically, this parent socializes the child into adult-like preferences, $a_2 = 1$.
-This "indoctrination" reduces in the child's enjoyment of adolescence while inducing her to make more forward-looking choices x_2 , to the extent that the child ends up choosing just what her parent would like her to.
-Indoctrinating the child requires effort $X{AV}(S, d_1) > 0$, which is decreasing in both the skill of the parent and the quality of the neighborhood.
-This assumption reflects that better-educated parents possess superior soft skills to persuade their children (e.g., they use more convincing arguments to convince them that working for school is a good idea).
+The authoritative parent AV does not restrict the child's choice set but molds her preferences.
+Specifically, this parent socializes the child into adult-like preferences, $a_2 = 1$ .
+This indoctrination reduces the child's enjoyment of adolescence while inducing her to make more forward-looking choices $x_2$ , to the extent that the child ends up choosing just what her parent would like her to.
+Indoctrinating the child requires effort $X{AV}$ ( $S, d_1$ ) > 0, which is decreasing in both the skill of the parent and the quality of the neighborhood.
+This assumption reflects the idea that better-educated parents possess superior soft skills to persuade their children (e.g., they use more convincing arguments to convince them that working for school is a good idea).
 In addition, the parental effort can be reinforced by a positive neighborhood culture, including good teachers and peers who share work-oriented values.

-Finally, the authoritarian parent AR forces the child into a particular occupation (i.e., the choice set \mathcal{X} given to the child only includes the occupation k preferred by the parent).
-Authoritarian parents also impose control on the child's effort choice $x{h,2}$.
-Imposing these restrictions requires costly monitoring and on the part of the parent, which is captured by a positive effort cost $X{AR} > 0$.
-Depending on the parent's skill and the neighborhood, X{AR} may be larger or smaller than the cost of the authoritative style $X{AV}(S, d_1)$.
+Finally, the authoritarian parent AR forces the child into a particular occupation (i.e., the choice set $\mathcal{X}2$ given to the child only includes the occupation k preferred by the parent).
+Authoritarian parents also impose control on the child's effort choice $x{b,2}$ .
+Imposing these restrictions requires costly monitoring on the part of the parent, which is captured by a positive effort cost $X{AR} > 0$ .
+Depending on the parent's skill and the neighborhood, $X{AR}$ may be larger or smaller than the cost of the authoritative style $X{AV}$ ( $S, d_1$ ).
 Unlike authoritative parents, authoritarian parents do not change their children's preferences.
 For them, the problem is not what children think but what they do.
-Therefore, they force them to do as parents like rather than attempt to persuade them of the validity of the adult standpoint.
+Therefore, they force them to do as parents like rather than attempting to persuade them of the validity of the adult standpoint.
 A downside of the authoritarian style is that the parent locks the child into a particular occupation before the child's occupation-specific talent shock is realized.